 PLEASE READ THROUGH THE ENTIRE PROCESS BEFORE FILLING OUT THE ONLINE FORM.
 THANK YOU.
 Questions relating to information already indicated here will not be answered and will be reverted back to this part of our website.

-Please send your request at least 10 to 20 Business days prior to your chosen date and still subject to availability considering all other factors.
+Please send your request at least 30 Calendar days prior to your chosen date and still subject to availability considering all other factors.
 Please DO NOT book a venue (hotel, resort, garden, etc.) without securing with Open Table Church for your wedding date.

 Immediate Holy Union

 NOTE: We do NOT officiate any immediate Union Ceremonies.
 We highly advice that you take enough time to prepare and to coordinate with us your Union request.
 Set enough time also and effort to meet the pastor for counselling.
 We do NOT officiate a “madalian/paspasan/Las Vegas-type” Union.
 Respect our process and policy.